basisproject/paper/src/01-defining-basis-goals.md

 Basis is a foundation for automation and democratization of economic-related processes (and the governance thereof) within the framework of a socialist mode of production.
 The ultimate goal is to replace as much governance as possible with automation and to enable self-governance by members where automation is infeasible.

-In other words, Basis is the basis for a collectivist-anarchist system (using socially-owned means of production and a calculation-in-kind pricing system) with the eventual goal of evolving into anarcho-communism: no wages, no money, no government.
+In other words, Basis lays the groundwork for a collectivist-anarchist system (using socially-owned means of production and a calculation in-kind pricing system) with the eventual goal of evolving into anarcho-communism: no wages, no money, no government.

 Another primary goal of Basis is to be deployed inside of a capitalist market system and grow from there.
 No violent revolution, no killing, no massive systemic upset that often results in authoritarianism.
-Its growth is achieved by using the concept of duality: all housing, productive instruments, services, and products are provided to members at-cost, and are also provided to non-members at market rate.
-Fixed costs of housing (and of economic assets such as office buildings or warehouses) over time creates a large economic incentive for membership: why pay $3000/mo in rent when you can pay $500?
-As the market continues to price these assets at an ever-growing rate, members will enjoy only paying the costs of local property taxes and average ongoing costs of maintenance.
-This puts downward pressure on costs of living and costs of doing business, creating a system that can out-compete the market system over time.
+Its growth is achieved by using the concept of duality: all housing, productive instruments, services, and products are provided to members at-cost, but are also provided to non-members *at market rate.* Fixed costs of housing (and of economic assets such as office buildings or warehouses) over time creates a large economic incentive for membership: why pay $3000/mo in rent when you can pay $500?
+As the market continues to price these assets at an ever-growing rate, members will enjoy paying only the costs of local property taxes and average ongoing costs of maintenance.
+This puts downward pressure on costs of living and costs of doing business *for members*, creating a system that can out-compete the market system over time.

 Let's go over some of the key points of Basis.